redcrafter23/PythonDistances/README.md

+This small Python program calculates the distance between 2 points in a defined amount of dimensions, the amount of dimensions can be infintely high.
 Important: Only input Integers!
+If you get an error, you probably didn't input an integer.
-Everything else should be self explanatory, just input every value and it automatically calculates the distance between the 2 points.
+Everything else should be self explanatory, just input every value and it automatically calculates the distance.